ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 ## Scientific purpose

-This codebase is designed for the analysis of long-term atmospheric carbon records, including:
+This codebase is designed for the analysis of three type of atmospheric CO2 records:

 - CO2 dry-air mole fraction time series.
 - δ13CO2 carbon isotope time series.